Criminal Defense

 What happens if the police install a GPS tracker on your vehicle without a warrant?

-Police officers regularly use GPS trackers to follow potential suspects and can install a GPS tracker on your vehicle without your knowledge.
+Police officers regularly use GPS trackers to follow potential suspects.
+They can install a GPS tracker on your vehicle without your knowledge.
 But what if it is installed on your vehicle without the police first obtaining a warrant?
 You should immediately contact a lawyer at The Juba Law Office for help.

 The installation of a GPS tracker on a vehicle implicates the Fourth Amendment protections against “unreasonable searches”[1].
 In the case of United States v.
 Jones[2], the United States Supreme Court held that the attachment of a GPS tracking device to a person’s vehicle to “monitor the vehicle’s movements on public streets” constitutes a search under the Fourth Amendment.